Let’s face it:

-After checking the number of your pages indexed, you need to check important on-page elements such as:
+After checking the number of your pages indexed, you need to check important on-page and technical SEO elements such as:

 i).
 Title tag: This is your page title in the search results.
 A search engine user will see this on their search results.
 Your title tag and meta description can determine whether a user will click your result or not.